agude/agude.github.io/_books/excession.md

 mysterious and enormously powerful.

-The best part of the novel was getting to see how the Culture _works_: how the minds think, communicate with each other, make decisions, and retreat to "infinite fun space", and interacts with and uses an _"Outside Context Problem"_[^ocp].
+The best part of the novel was getting to see how the Culture _works_: how the minds think, communicate with each other, make decisions, retreat to "infinite fun space", and interact with an _"Outside Context Problem"_[^ocp].
 The worst part of the book was the human characters, who were shallow and uninteresting.
-Ulver Seich---the airhead socialite---is a slightly more interesting and better-written take on the "hot girl who fucks her way through the narrative" trope that {% include author_link.html name="Peter F. Hamilton" %} loves to write, such as Mellanie Rescorai in {% include book_link.html title="Pandora's Star" %}, or to a lesser extent, Kysandra Blair in {% include book_link.html title="The Abyss Beyond Dreams"
+Ulver Seich---the airhead socialite---is a slightly more interesting and better-written take on the "hot girl who fucks her way through the narrative" trope that {% include author_link.html name="Peter F. Hamilton" %} loves to write, such as Mellanie Rescorai in {% include book_link.html title="Pandora's Star" %}, or to a lesser extent, Kysandra Blair in
-%}.
-Nonetheless, I dreaded the human chapters.
-Culture books are carried by their human characters, who bring scale, emotion, and stakes to the drama, and
-<span class="book-title">Excession</span>'s humans fall short.
+{% include book_link.html title="The Abyss Beyond Dreams" %}.
+Nonetheless, I
+dreaded the human chapters.
+Culture books are carried by their human characters, who bring scale, emotion, and stakes to the drama, and <span class="book-title">Excession</span>'s humans fall short.

 The story wasn't what I expected.
 I anticipated a book about how the Culture deals with something---the excession---over which they have no control, but